metacpan/metacpan-cpan-extracted/distros/G/Game-Entities/README.md

 Resets the internal storage of the registry.
 Calling this method leaves no trace from the previous state.

+## sort

+    $ECS->sort( $component_name => $parent_name      );
+    $ECS->sort( $component_name => sub { $a ... $b } );

+_Since version 0.006._

+Under normal circumstances, the order in which a particular set of components is stored is not guaranteed, and will depend entirely on the additions and deletions of that component type.

+However, it will sometimes be useful to impose an order on a component set.
+This will be the case for example when renderable components need to be drawn back to front, etc.

+This function accommodates this use case.

+Given a single component name, and a code reference to a comparator function, the specified component will be sorted accordingly.
+The comparator function can use the global `$a` and `$b` variables as with regular [sort](https://perldoc.perl.org/functions/sort), which will be assigned to the two components being sorted.

+Alternatively, if given the name of another component (`B`) instead of a comparator function, the order of the first component (`A`) will follow that of the `B`.
+After this, iterating over the entities that have `A` will return

+- all of the entities that also have `B`, according to the order in `B`
+- all of the entities that _do not_ have `B`, in no particular order

+Sorting a component pool invalidates any cached views that use that component.

+The imposed order for this component is guaranteed to be stable as long as no components of this type are added or removed.

 ## view

     $view = $ECS->view;